 Cross train – as experienced marathon runners can attest, cross-training is an essential part of training.
 Strength training and stretching are important for lowering your risk of injuries, as well as improving speed and overall performance.

 Don’t skip your rest days – overtraining can be just as harmful to your running goals as not training enough.
 Rest days are important to help your muscles and joints recover and build strength throughout the training, and help to reduce the risk of overuse and stress injuries.

 Listen to your body – following a training schedule is important, but remember that your body is not a machine and has its own cycles for healing and recovery.
 If the schedule says run five miles but your body is telling you that it needs a foot soak, massage, or nap instead, give yourself a break when needed and live to train another day!

 Find a Podiatrist in Clifton, NJ

-today for more information and tips for avoiding injuries while training and managing heel pain or other foot and ankle problems.
+Contact us at our podiatry center today for more information and tips for avoiding injuries while training and managing heel pain or other foot and ankle problems.

 Dr. Petkov, Aleksa and the rest of the

 are highly professionals.
 They provide the best in Class experience and the office

 very welcoming.
 You can tell everyone there genuinely care for the patientsGeorge KessePatientAccepted InsurancesContact us